microverseinc/project-nodejs-rest-api/milestones/MILESTONE_5.md

    - Passport-http should be used to implement Basic HTTP authentication
    - Session support should be disabled

 5. All the endpoints created until this point should require the user to provide authentication credentials (username and password).
    - Otherwise, they must return a 401 HTTP error.
    - The POST /users endpoint should not require authentication

 6. Requirement: Use the "Basic Auth" functionality of Postman to test the authentication flow works correctly.
    - Link: [https://www.getpostman.com/docs/postman/sending_api_requests/authorization](https://www.getpostman.com/docs/postman/sending_api_requests/authorization)

 7. Your application should have tests to make sure the authentication logic is working as expected.
    - Make sure to modify the existing tests since they now require credentials to be sent with each request.

 8. Optional: Your application should use auth tokens or any other similar mechanism (e.g. OAuth) so that clients don't need to send username and password with every request.

 ---

-**NOTE**: Do you need help or some extra motivation to complete the project?
-[Fill in this form](https://microverse.typeform.com/to/Lh3CKF) and we will help you find a coding partner (like a gym buddy for pair programming) and give you access to curated lists of readings, videos and documentation to get ready for each requirement.
+**NOTE**: Do you want to become a remote software developer?
+[Join our online training program](http://www.microverse.org/) where students from all around the world learn together doing remote pair programming, all while working on open source and freelance projects.